Arkansas Correctional Industries

-In 1977, the ground behind the Tucker Unit was broken, and the construction of the now-standing building known as the Bus Factory began.
-The first inmates assigned to this program mostly had prior experience in mechanical, painting and upholstery refurbishing.
+In 1972, the ground behind the Tucker Unit was broken, and the construction of the very first Industry Program known as the Bus Factory began.
+The first offenders assigned to this program had prior experience in mechanical, painting and upholstery refurbishing.
 At the time of it’s opening, the Bus Factory had a state-of-the-art Bink’s Spray Paint Booth and a mechanics shop.
-As time passed, they did indeed expand.
+As time passed, they expanded.
 In the late 80s, A.C.I. added another work area and began building and installing recreational safety pads for school gymnasiums and equipment.
-In 1990, the Bus Factory trustees completely rebuilt and remodeled Parnell Hall auditorium at the Little Rock School for the Deaf, which was renowned for the fact that the old stage was once stood upon by Hellen Keller.
-For the sentimental, the old stage is still there-it is just underneath the new one.
+In 1990, the Bus Factory trustees completely rebuilt and remodeled Parnell Hall auditorium at the Little Rock School for the Deaf, which was renowned for the fact that Helen Keller once stood on that old stage.
+For the sentimental, the old stage is still there just underneath the new one.